hibernatus-hacker/bardo/README.md

 ### Development Status

 The library has been updated to support running all examples.
-The simple XOR example is a good starting point, but the more complex examples (DPB, Flatland, FX) are now fully functional as well, providing more advanced neuroevolution scenarios.
+The simple XOR example is a good starting point, but the more complex examples (DPB, Flatland, FX, AlgoTrading) are now fully functional as well, providing more advanced neuroevolution scenarios.

 ## Examples